-The village of Csanytelek in Csongrád county is situated by the river Tisza.
-More than third of the population lives along dirt roads.
-In rainy weather the ground alongside the river becomes completely impassable.
-Years ago they spent 6500 Euros ont he design, permits and application required for preparing the renovation of three dirt streets in particularly bad condition.
+The villages of Csanytelek and Tömörkény of Csongrád county are representative examples of the problems „Mud Country“ must face.
+More than a third of the population lives along dirt roads.
+In rainy weather, the ground alongside the river becomes completely impassable.
+Years ago they spent 6500 Euros on the design, permits, and application required for preparing the renovation of three dirt streets in, particularly bad condition.
 The local government did not win the grant, because they failed to provide traffic count data and accident statistics to prove the need for a pavement.
-It is impossible to provide high traffic data to justify the neces-sity of renovating a road that is impassable during most of the year; nor do hay carts ever collide on a street where even jeeps get stuck.
+It is impossible to provide high traffic data to justify the necessity of renovating a road that is impassable during most of the year; nor do hay carts ever collide on a street where even jeeps get stuck.
 Just like in other settlements similar to Csanytelek, not only is it impossible for the ambulance to reach a patient with a heart attack within 15 minutes, it is virtually beyond any chance to find a tractor that could tow the ambulance to the patient.

-The “Mud Country” later on has also face the problems of the mass departure of people, which seriously affects rural villages.
-In Hungary already the half of people between 19 and 30 would like to work abroad.
-A significant proportion of youth and middle aged Hungarians desire to leave the country and have already started planning their emigration.
+The “Mud Country” later on has also faced the problems of the mass departure of people, which severely affects rural villages.
+In Hungary already half of the people between 19 and 30 would like to work abroad.
+A significant proportion of youth and middle-aged Hungarians desire to leave the country and have already started planning their emigration.
 Currently, more than 600,000 Hungarians live abroad in the European Union.